 - Travel expenses between home country and United States during vacation periods

 - Large purchases (such as computers, furniture, etc.)

 - Medical expenses not covered by the University health insurance (eye care, dental care, medical problems developed before arriving at the university.)

 If you intend to apply for an F-1 (student) visa, you will be required by a U.S. consular officer to present a Form I-20 and supporting financial documents to demonstrate your ability to meet financial obligations for the first year of your academic program.
 Financial documents, such as bank statements, scholarship letters and/or a U.S. Department of Justice form I-134 "Affidavit of Support" showing your total program cost ($58,844*) must be presented.
 Sponsors in the Washington, DC area who provide free room and board should use the corresponding figures above in determining their financial contributions to the student.
 In order to obtain a Form I-20 from American University, the university must first accept students.
 Students are encouraged to submit their CFIS and financial documents with their application to the LLM program.
 Failure to return the CFIS with the application will result in a delay in the issuance of the I-20.

-*Students applying for Fall 2013 will be required to show $58,884 in order to obtain your I-20 from the University.
+*Students applying for spring 2014 will be required to show $58,884 in order to obtain your I-20 from the University.